Is Magnesium Good for Diabetics?

 The study used 12 people that have diabetes and six people who were high-risk.
 Magnesium supplementation reduced the fasting plasma glucose in those with diabetes and those who were high-risk.
 Magnesium also demonstrated level reductions in insulin resistance.

 At the end of the study, it was concluded that “Mg supplementation appears to have a beneficial role and improves glucose parameters in people with diabetes and also improves insulin-sensitivity parameters in those at high risk of diabetes.”

-Which Magnesium is Best for Diabetics?
+Which Magnesium is Best?

 When looking at different magnesium supplements and diabetes, evaluate the various forms available.
 Magnesium types include: